btsai-dev/Project-Apple/README.md

 # Project Apple

-Project Apple is a Variational Autoencoder created in relation to a
+Project Apple is a Variational Autoencoder created in support of [this paper](https://arxiv.org/abs/1901.06466).
+Currently, only the data generation step has been reached.
+A working Variational Autoencoder has not been implemented.

 ## Getting Started